sumansid/Name-Generation-with-RNN/README.md

 # Name Generation with RNN

 Character level Reccurent Neural Network trained with Nepali names.
+In order to account for the exploding gradient problem, the model was implemented with [Gradient Clipping](https://deepai.org/machine-learning-glossary-and-terms/gradient-clipping).

 ### Loss of the RNN Model :